Key takeaways:

 Tip: Interest on home loans is calculated daily and charged monthly.
 By keeping a higher balance in your offset account, you lower the amount of your loan that interest is calculated on, which helps you save more over time.
 Speak with a mortgage broker or financial advisor on ways to get the most out of an offset account based on your financial position and goals.

-Does an offset account reduce monthly repayments?
+Does an offset account reduce my monthly repayments?

 An offset account doesn’t directly reduce your monthly repayments, but it does lower the amount of interest you pay on your home loan.
 Instead, the savings on interest can help you pay off the loan faster or you can put the money aside for other necessities.